Central Japan water leak affects plants near Toyota hub

 Toyota Industries Corp 6201.T said five of its plants were saving water and using storage water to circumvent the industrial water supply problem.

-Osaka Gas Co 9532.T would suspend operation at two thermal power plants in the prefecture due to the water suspension, Kyodo News reported.
+Osaka Gas Co 9532.T suspended operations at two thermal electrical power plants in Nagoya due to the disrupted water supply, a spokesperson said.

-(Reporting by Satoshi Sugiyama, Rocky Swift and Yuka Obayashi; Editing by Bradley Perrett)
+(Reporting by Satoshi Sugiyama, Kiyoshi Takenaka, Rocky Swift and Yuka Obayashi; editing by Bradley Perrett and Jason Neely)

 ((rocky.swift@thomsonreuters.com;))